 Catherine the Great (1729-1796) was empress of Russia from 1762 until her death.
 She is counted amongst the most powerful rulers ever, and her reign is considered as the Golden Age of Russia.
 Discover how Catherine, born as a German-speaker in the Holy Roman Empire, was motivated from a young age by ideals of enlightenment, and the difficult path she had to endure, to become “The Great”.

 Catherine was not always Catherine, or Yekaterina (in Russian).
-She was actually born Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg (almost run out of breath), in the city of Stettin (now Szczecin, Poland) in 1729.
+She was actually born Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg (almost run out of breath saying that loud), in the Prussian city of Stettin (now Szczecin, Poland) in 1729.

 Her father was Christian August, ruler of the principality of Anhalt-Zerbst, and her mother was Joanna Elisabeth of Holstein-Gottorp.
-The family was settled in the city of Stettin, Prussia, where Christian led a quiet life as the city governor.
-Sophie’s relationship with her father was good, but Sophie found her mother very apathetic towards her, as she had been long expecting a son.
+The family was settled in the city of Stettin, in the German kingdom of Prussia, where Christian led a quiet life as city governor.
+Sophie’s relationship with her father was good, but young Sophie found her mother very apathetic towards her, as she had been long expecting a son.

 Joanna’s distant attitude didn’t improve much, however, when she alighted Sophie’s sick brother, Frederik Augustus.
 Despite the wealthy status of the Anhalt-Zerbst house, and the renown of the Holstein-Gottorp dynasty, little Sophie’s family, was far from the main European spotlights.